Numerical Approximation of Gaussian random fields on Closed Surfaces: Strong Error Estimate

 \subsection{Strong Error Estimate}

 The strong convergence of the finite element algorithm is discussed in this section.
-This result, together with the weak convergence discussed in the next section, are the main results of this work.
+This result, together with the mean square norm convergence discussed in the next section, are the main results of this work.

 \begin{theorem}[strong convergence] Assume that $\tfrac{n-1}4<s<1$.
-Let $\widetilde u$ be the solution to \eqref{e:spde} and let $U_k$ be the discrete approximation defined \eqref{e:sol_ukh}.
+Let $\widetilde u$ be the solution to \eqref{e:spde} and let $U_k$ be the discrete approximation defined in \eqref{e:sol_ukh}.
 Then there holds

-provided $h \leq e^{-1}$. \end{theorem} \begin{proof} We split the error into the sinc quadrature error, the white noise approximation error, and the finite element error
+provided $h < e^{-1}$. \end{theorem} \begin{proof} We split the error into the sinc quadrature error, the white noise approximation error, and the finite element error

 where $\widetilde u_k^N := \mathcal Q_k^{-s}(L)\widetilde W$ with $\widetilde W$ defined in \eqref{e:noise-projection}.

 The quadrature error is already estimated in Proposition~\ref{p:sinc} and reads